sorbet/sorbet/website/docs/generics.md

   `returns_something` is by raising, which would imply that the `puts(x)` code is never reached.

-Sorbet cannot have return type inference, because languages that implement return type inference take advantage of a compilation step to decide how to call the method.
+Sorbet cannot have return type polymorphism, because languages that implement return type polymorphism take advantage of a compilation step to decide how to call the method.
 Sorbet does not have the luxury (nor the burden) of compiling a program before it can be run by the Ruby VM, so information present in the type system cannot inform how the method is dispatched at runtime.